curl/everything-curl/http-postvspost.md

 ## POST outside of HTML

-POST is a regular HTTP method and there's really no requirement that it was triggered or originated by HTML or ever involves a browser.
-Lots of services, APIs and similar these days allow you to pass in data to get things done.
+POST is a regular HTTP method and there is no requirement that it be triggered by HTML or involve a browser.
+Lots of services, APIs and other systems
+allow you to pass in data these days in order to get things done.

 If these services expect plain "raw" data or perhaps data formatted as JSON or similar, you want the [regular POST](http-post.md) approach. curl's `-d`